Pseudonym-Tim/TASKYR/README.md

 When the application starts, it will attempt to load settings from settings.json.
 If this file exists, it will automatically populate the application with your previous configurations.

 ## Save Settings:
-You can save your current settings at any time by clicking the "Save Settings" button.
+Your settings and options will be saved automatically upon exiting the program.
 This will write your configurations to settings.json for future sessions.

 ## Scheduling:
 To configure your blocking schedule: